Lakshya5025/Allen.in-Frontend-Clone/README.md

 ### **Prerequisites**

-- npm
-  Bash
-  npm install npm@latest \-g
+You need to have Node.js and npm (Node Package Manager) installed on your machine.
+You can download them from [nodejs.org](https://nodejs.org/).

 ### **Installation**

-1. Clone the repo
+1. Clone the repository to your local machine:
    Bash
    git clone https://github.com/lakshya5025/allen.in-frontend-clone.git

-2. Install NPM packages
+2. Navigate into the project directory:
    Bash
+   cd allen.in-frontend-clone

+3. Install the NPM packages:
+   Bash
    npm install

 ### **Usage**

-To run the application in development mode, use the following command:
+To run the application in development mode, use the following command.
+This will start a local development server.

 Bash

 npm run dev

-This will start the development server, and you can view the application in your browser at http://localhost:5173/.
+You can now view the application in your browser at http://localhost:5173/.

 To build the application for production, use the following command: